In the spring semester of the 2021/2022 academic year, the EXPERIENCE INFORMATICS course will also start.

 - go through experiential learning process to be able to do experiential teaching;

-- get to know different digital applications and resources that could well be used in the learning, teaching and developing processes;
+- get to know different digital applications and resources that could well be used in the learning and teaching processes;

 - get to know and be fluent in using methods that lead to experiential learning;